VR Perimetry - A Ball of Confusion.

-The answer is….maybe.
+The answer is….it depends.

 If you still haven’t tried one, you should experience it.
-It is mostly used for games and entertainment, but it is easy to see how this technology can evolve into a multi-functional diagnostic eye care device.
+It is mostly used for games and entertainment, but it is easy to see how this technology can evolve into a multi-functional diagnostic eye care screening device.

 Can it replace your current perimeter?

-There are also limitations with the current technology.
+There are limitations to the current technology.

 What is the cost for a Visual Field VR headset?

-The pricing for these units ranges between $7,500.00 – $10,000.00.
-Reasonable, but the same or more than some smaller screening devices such as the Zeiss FDT, Oculus Easyfield, etc.
+The low end is somewhat reasonable, the same or more than some smaller screening devices such as the Zeiss FDT, Oculus Easyfield, etc.